Our Doctors & Associates

 Dr. Will Ferguson, received his Doctor of Optometry degree from Southern College of Optometry in Memphis, Tennessee.
 He states “There is a growing population of children suffering from learning-related visual disorders.
 It becomes difficult for these individuals to obtain information through their visual system and it puts them at a significant disadvantage when compared to their peers.
 Children in these situations lose one of the most powerful tools needed to be successful in life….opportunity.
 Developmental vision care is rewarding to me because it offers people the ability to overcome their visual inadequacies and open the door to a future full of possibility.”

-In his free time Dr. Will enjoys spending time with his wife and daughter, outdoor activities, attending sporting events, and reading books.
+In his free time Dr. Will enjoys spending time with his wife and two daughters, outdoor activities, attending sporting events, and reading books.

 Dr. Holly Ternus